 - Complications with returns and tracking: After you complete a transaction, your purchase will likely be traced by the credit card number you used.
 This can result in complications if you need to return the item and the return requires the swipe of a physical card.
 Similarly, a virtual card may not be ideal if you plan on picking up online purchases in person.

 - Need for some tech-savviness: Using virtual cards requires you and your employees to be familiar with modern technology.
 If your organization isn’t familiar with modern technology in the financial industry, this may create some challenges for your business.
 However, you can still take the initiative to learn how these technologies work so you can use them to your advantage.

 Why Use Hydrogen to Build Your Virtual Card Issuing App?

-Hydrogen also integrates with banks, issuers, program managers, and BaaS, through popular vendors such as Marqeta, Cross River, Q2 CorePro, EML Payments, Apple Wallet, and Google Wallet.
+Hydrogen also integrates with banks, issuers, program managers, and Banking-as-a-Service (BaaS) through popular vendors such as Marqeta, Cross River, Q2 CorePro, EML Payments, Apple Wallet, and Google Wallet.
 All these integrations work together to improve the user experience and make your product more competitive in the market.

 With Hydrogen’s virtual card issuing API and configurable no-code solutions, you can start building your card issuance app quickly, regardless of whether you have years of experience in the industry or are just starting out.
 Sign up for Hydrogen access to start building today!